 - private industry

-The JBC works in partnership with PHE to strengthen knowledge and understanding of the evolving COVID-19 epidemic and provide insight to national and local decision-makers, local health protection teams and others.
+The JBC worked in partnership with PHE to strengthen knowledge and understanding of the evolving COVID-19 epidemic and provide insight to national and local decision-makers, local health protection teams and others.

-External partnerships will be crucial to bring the latest and best thinking and innovation to bear.
-The JBC is keen to build close partnerships with the academic and scientific community.
-The JBC complements the work of the Scientific Advisory Group for Emergencies (SAGE), supporting its scientific consensus with operational capability, including data analysis and epidemiological expertise.
+External partnerships were crucial for innovation and the JBC was keen to build close partnerships with the academic and scientific community.
+The JBC complemented the work of the Scientific Advisory Group for Emergencies (SAGE), supporting its scientific consensus with operational capability, including data analysis and epidemiological expertise.

-The detailed data reports from the JBC are used to help inform action on testing, contact tracing and local outbreak management in England.
+The detailed data reports from the JBC were used to help inform action on testing, contact tracing and local outbreak management in England.

-3. How the JBC supports evidence-based decision making
+3. How the JBC supported evidence-based decision making

-Working with partners, the JBC aims to provide targeted, timely and actionable information to decision makers at all levels to:
+Working with partners, the JBC aimed to provide targeted, timely and actionable information to decision-makers at all levels to: